AlinaKontarero/weather-forecast/README.md

 - I can see icons according to each type of weather
 - I can see the min and max degree each day
 - I can see wind speed
-- I can request my current location forecast (if browser supports geolocation)
+- I can request my current location forecast (if browser supports geolocation, and it is under the browser permission)
-- I can see the weather as default, preferably my current location (if browser supports geolocation, and the user shares it)
+- I can see the weather as default, preferably my current location (if browser supports geolocation, and the user shares it,  and it is under the browser permission)

 # Credits